turingschool/front-end-curriculum/lessons/module-3/readme_what_why.md

 ## The Why

-READMEs are SO important!
-We often think of them as an afterthought
+We often think of READMEs as an afterthought in our projects, but they are SO important!
+Here are some ways that READMEs matter to you and your eventual job hunt:
-- the project doesn't matter - the learning, the experience does
-- first impression of the work you've done
+- To an employer, your README is often the first impression of the work you've done
+- Sometimes employers only scan the README and don't even open the project
-- helps people know how to see your project (you have write it in a way that non-technical folks can access)
+- Your README is how someone knows how to access your project (It should be written in a way that non-technical people can understand)
-- sometimes employers only scan readme, they don't open the project
-- ways to document your experience (gives context to person viewing readme)
-- reminds you
+- The README documents your experience and process to an employer (which is way more important than the project itself!)
+- Looking back at past READMEs is a great way to remind yourself of all you've done and prepare for interviews
-- taken cumulatively, it documents your growth
+- **Taken cumulatively, your READMEs document your technical and professional growth**

 <section class="call-to-action">
   <h3>Judging READMEs</h3>